-- (a) Any notice or other document required to be given to a relevant person may be given to him personally or by sending it by post or courier to his registered place of address.
+- (a) Any notice or other document required to be provided to a relevant person may be provided to him personally or sent by post or courier to his registered place of address.
 If the relevant person has no registered address any notice or document should be sent by post or courier to the relevant person's address last known to the Association.
-Any such notice or document so sent shall be deemed to have arrived within 72 hours (excluding Saturdays, Sundays and Public and Bank Holidays) of despatch. - (b) Any notice or document to be given to the Association may be given by sending it to the investigating officer at the principal office of the Association.
+Any such notice or document so sent shall be deemed to have been provided within 72 hours (excluding Saturdays, Sundays and Public and Bank Holidays) of despatch. - (b) Any notice or document to be provided to the Association may be provided by sending it to the investigating officer at the principal office of the Association.